 - Turn the LED off

 - Turn the LED on Green

 - Turn the LED on Red

 - Turn the LED on Amber

 - Set the LED to Green Flashing

 - Set the LED to Red Flashing

 - Set the LED to Amber Flashing

 - Set the LED to Flashing Red and Amber

-- Set the LED to slow flashing Green, Amber of Red

 Flashing rate is approximately .25 seconds on and .25 seconds off.
-Regardless of whether the LED is under the command of the host, the LED will still signal certain errors and start-up conditions.
+Regardless on whether the LED is under the command of the host, the LED will still signal certain errors and start-up conditions.
 If configured for RS232 and Plug-and-Play, the LED will be amber until the reader has sent its plug-and-play string to the host.
 If there is a problem on first start-up with configuring the EEPROM the LED will hang flashing amber.
-Slow flashing the flash time is doubled and the duration of the LED being on is halved.
-Slow flashing rate is about .25 second on and off for 3 seconds.

-6.1.6.
+5.1.6.
 Lighted bezel option (4 LEDs)